danlentz/printv/README.md

 subistitute for tracing evaluation with ad-hoc PRINT forms that doesn't require one to compose legions of cumbersome LOG, PRINT or FORMAT calls that explicitly enumerate each value one wishes to incorporate into the trace.
 It also provides a standardized format for your debug-logging output that is both consistent and easy to interpret via quick "eyeball" inspection.
-Debug-logging may be easily incorporated into existing code by simply enclosing a form or forms (implicit progn) within a PRINTV macro.  __PRINTV always respects multiple-values__.
+Debug-logging a trace of the evaluation of program forms may be easily incorporated into existing code by simply enclosing the form or forms (implicit progn) within a PRINTV macro.  __PRINTV always respects multiple-values__.

 As I have wound up copying this utility from project to project, incorporating various extensions and tweaks along the way, it occurred